Bachelor of Applied Science (Psychology)

 This qualification will prepare you for a broad variety of careers in the public and private sectors such as health, business and research.

-You may be able to study the DAPAANZ pathway which will give you practical skills to help people who are experiencing addiction issues.
-The pathway is recognised by the professional association, DAPAANZ, who were established to represent the professional interests of addiction services practitioners nationwide.
+This pathway is recognised by the DAPAANZ, the professional association established to represent the professional interests of addiction services practitioners nationwide.